guptakaran11/grasskode-website/content/post/travel/sea-thailand-bangkok.md

 ## Wandering

 I was sleeping much better in the new hostel.
 But I had to check out and check back in one this day.
 I had made two separate bookings because I decided to leave Ayutthaya so suddenly.
-Something about the lower and upper bunks but it wasn't too much of a hassle.
+So today I had to check out of the room and check back in two hours later at the appointed hour.
 I put my luggage in the common room and killed the two hours till the new check-in time by walking around the block.
 This was where everything was local.
 The food, the services.
 I came out on the main street and sat down in a famous roast duck place - **Prachak**.
 An excellent plate of duck and rice and a plate of Sui Mai to be had at pocket friendly rates.
 I would definitely return.

 <p class="postimg">
 	<img src="https://c1.staticflickr.com/8/7659/27646663400_ef26fd5c2e.jpg" alt="prachak-kevin">